cryogen-project/cryogen/README.md

 ### Selecting a Theme

 The Cryogen template comes with three themes in the `resources/templates/themes` folder.
 To change your blog's theme, change the value of the `:theme` key in `config.edn`.
+Note that the Nuclues theme is obtained from [downloadwebsitetemplates.co.uk](http://www.downloadwebsitetemplates.co.uk/template/nucleus/) that requires you to keep the footer, unless you make a donation on their website.

 ### Customizing Layouts